bernardjason/rest-swagger-app/README.md

 Now the graph will change

 There is no validation of the data held either on the backend or front end so the graph can break.

+Final note, on Heroku the database i postgres.
+Evolutions are disabled as the db scripts for sqlite and postgres are different.
+Heroku db create is in heroku.psql